About the Healthy Floodplains Project

 Further information about the Healthy Floodplains project can be found in the Healthy Floodplains project fact sheet.

 Floodplain management plans provide the framework for coordinating flood work development to minimise future changes to flooding behaviour; improving the environmental health of floodplains, and increasing awareness of risk to life and property from the effects of flooding.

 Floodplain management planning has been staggered across the five northern valleys in NSW.
-Floodplain management plans for the Gwydir, Barwon–Darling and Upper Namoi have begun, while draft floodplain management plans for the Lower Namoi, Border Rivers and Macquarie have undergone public exhibition.
+Floodplain management plans for the Gwydir, Barwon–Darling and Upper Namoi valleys have commenced, while draft floodplain management plans for the Lower Namoi, Border Rivers and Macquarie valleys have undergone public exhibition.
 Floodplain management plans that cover all five valleys are scheduled to be in place by December 2019.